- UCAS course code

 - Written communication

 - Submission of detailed essay plan.
-Essay and short answer questions in exam.
+Essay questions in exam.

 |Written assignment (inc essay)||10%|